 Minnesota Studies in Early Modern History

 The Minnesota Studies in Early Modern History series continues the work of the earlier Studies in Comparative Early Modern History by providing an outlet for current scholarship in the field of comparative early modern history.
 CEMH conferences have provided inspiration for volumes of both series.
+To purchase any of these books, please contact the Center for Premodern Studies.

 Religious Conflict and Accommodation in the Early Modern World